ISCA Moving people

 - encouraging the broadest possible participation in sports and cultural activities for affiliated members

-To fulfil these objectives, ISCA concentrates on three key areas - activities, education and policy-making.
-As well as promoting events and educational programmes, ISCA takes a full role in the public debate on sport and culture and strives to influence policies in these areas.
+To fulfil these objectives, ISCA concentrates on three key areas - solutions, campaigns and advocacy.
+As well as promoting events and providing capacity building opportunities, ISCA takes a full role in the public debate on sport and culture and strives to influence policies in these areas.
 Overall, ISCA endeavours to improve the general health and well being of individuals in society.